 But 320x240 resolution and an 8 bit color palette?
 Now we're talking!

 As the Internet entered my life around the time I entered high school, I found websites and burgeoning communities that were also interested in these technical aspects of video games.
 Collectively, this was the 'game hacking' scene, though perhaps this term isn't nuanced enough for the variety of research being done.
-Some people were interested in modifying game content (such as story text or artwork); some people wanted the content dumped out for their own use; some wanted to get around copy protection.
-As for myself, I stuck around the more "academic" communities, those who were interested in finding existing but unused content, comparing prototypes to final versions and understanding the context and history of a game's development.
+Some people were interested in modifying the game content; some people wanted the data dumped out to be re-used for their own purposes; others wanted to get around copy protection.
+As for myself, I stuck around the research communities, those who were interested in finding existing but unused content, comparing prototypes to final versions and understanding the context and history of a game's development.

 Years later, I'm still at it.

 What is Digital Archaeology?

 the study of human history and prehistory through the excavation of sites and the analysis of artifacts and other physical remains.